marcgg/marcgg.github.com/_posts/2014-07-28-company-process-red-tape.md

 I really like this tweet.
 A bit extreme but hey, the phrasing is pretty cool.
 Just replace “law” by “company processes” and _voilà_.
 What I take from it is that, **idealy**, you should have everyone in your team working well without having to apply force.

 If John often arrives late in meetings doesn’t necessary mean you need to create a company policy about that.
 You could take 5 minutes to talk with John and try to figure out what the problem is first.
-Of course this solution doesn’t scale and depend on the team, so again, this has to be adapted.
+Of course this solution doesn’t scale and depends on the team, so again, this has to be adapted.

-To this point I’ve repeated a lot how everything should be adapted and how it depends on a given situation.
+To this point I’ve repeated a lot how everything should be adapted and how it depends on and given situation.
 Let me just add that the corollary all that is that anyone telling you that methodology X is [perfect][5] for _any_ team is mistaken.

 > "I suppose it is tempting, if the only tool you have is a hammer, to treat everything as if it were a nail.”
 >